Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 http://www.deafdogs.org/faq/myths.php

-The DDEAF (Deaf Dog Education Action Fund) offers lots of information regarding Training, Books, Websites and devices such as the Vibrating Collars.
-Visit them at: http://www.deafdogs.org/resources/books/bdeaf.php
+The DDEAF (Deaf Dog Education Action Fund) offers lots of information regarding Training, Books, Websites and devices such as the Vibrating Collars. http://www.deafdogs.org/resources/books/bdeaf.php

 _______________